lpereira/gomoku/README.md

     gomoku < samples/interfaces/interfaces.go

+The generated code isn't indented, so it's recommended to pipe it through `clang-format`:

+    gomoku < samples/interfaces/interfaces.go | clang-format

 To generate type system debugging information instead of C++ code, pass the -debugtype command line flag.
+The output is very crude and only intended for those developing the compiler itself.

 # Moving forward